udif/qinpad/README.md

 # QinPad - simple and lightweight keyboard app for Xiaomi Qin 1s and compatible keypad Android phones

+This project was originally developed by Luxferre at https://gitlab.com/suborg/qinpad It's original Android package name was `us.chronovir.qinpad` .
+I have modified it to `com.udifink.qinpad` so I could keep my unique version.

 # Features

 - Two layouts: Latin (supports at least English + Spanish + German + Latvian + Pinyin input) and Cyrillic (supports at least Russian + Ukrainian input).